Ahmed El Shamsy

 PhD, History and Middle Eastern Studies, Harvard University, June 2009

 Ahmed El Shamsy studies the intellectual history of Islam, focusing on Islamic law and theology, cultures of orality and literacy, and classical Islamic education.
 He is particularly interested in the changing ways that religious authority has been constructed and interpreted in the Muslim tradition.
-His first book, The Canonization of Islamic Law: A Social and Intellectual History, will be published by Cambridge University Press.
+His first book, The Canonization of Islamic Law: A Social and Intellectual History, traces the transformation of Islamic law from a primarily oral tradition to a systematic written discipline.
 He is now at work on his second book, a study of the reinvention of the Islamic scholarly tradition and its textual canon via the printing press in the early twentieth century.
 Other ongoing research projects investigate the influence of the Greek sage Galen on Islamic thought and the construction of self-identity among early Muslims.
 He teaches courses on all aspects of Islamic thought and the classical Muslim disciplines, and he is an associated faculty member at the Divinity School.

-“The Social Construction of Orthodoxy,” in The Cambridge Companion to Classical Islamic Theology, ed.
-Timothy J. Winter (Cambridge: Cambridge University Press, 2008).
+“The Social Construction of Orthodoxy.”
+In The Cambridge Companion to Classical Islamic Theology, edited by Timothy J. Winter, 97–117.
+Cambridge: Cambridge University Press, 2008.

 SELECTED FELLOWSHIPS AND AWARDS

 American Council of Learned Societies/Mellon Recent Doctoral Recipient Fellowship (2010-2011)

 Middle East Studies Association Malcolm H. Kerr Dissertation Award (2009)

 American Council of Learned Societies/Mellon Dissertation Completion Fellowship (2008-2009)

 Islamic Legal Studies Program at Harvard Law School Visiting Fellowship (2007-2008, 2008-2009)